 Some studies have found that Prozac and other antidepressants may cause some children and teenagers to have suicidal thoughts.
 Children who take these drugs should be watched very carefully for signs of suicidal behavior.

 People with bulimia may not be getting the nutrients their bodies need.
 Your health care provider may prescribe potassium or iron supplements, or other supplements to make up for any loss.
+Preliminary studies suggest a drug called zonisamide may also be effective in treating bulimia.

 Complementary and Alternative Therapies